Nasir-Sharif/Navttc-Task-3-Program-for-Multiplication/Readme.md

    - Ensure Python is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

 2. **Save the Script:**
-   - Save the provided Python code into a file named `multiplication.py`.
+   - Save the provided Python code into a file named `program for Multiply(Nasir Sharif).py`.

 3. **Execute the Script:**
    - Open a terminal or command prompt.